 While You’re Here…

 There are always plenty of things to do and see during your vacation on Cape Cod when you stay at the Carriage House Inn.
 Every Guest who books directly on this website receives our Insider’s Chatham Dining & Activity Guide direct to their email.
-We are delighted to have you as our Guest and are always happy to help you plan your daily itinerary with suggestions on where to eat, where to shop, beaches to enjoy, attractions to see, or an activity for your special interest while you are in Chatham and the surrounding area.
+Our Guides are complete with suggestions on where to eat, where to shop, beaches to enjoy, attractions to see, or an activity for your special interest while you are in Chatham and the surrounding area.

 From casual to formal, Chatham has a cuisine for everyone.
 Remember to book your table well in advance of your arrival!